CurriculAR Practical Training (CPT)

-1. Give the offer letter and the completed CPT form to the ECE Department office.
-The Graduate Advisor will review the letters and make a decision on whether the student satisfies the requirements or not.
-If the student is eligible for the CPT, the Graduate Advisor will sign the CPT form.
+1. Give the offer letter and the completed CPT form to the ECE Graduate Advisor.
+The ECE Graduate Advisor will review the letters and make a decision on whether the student satisfies the requirements or not.
+If the student is eligible for the CPT, the ECE Graduate Advisor will sign the CPT form.

-2. Once the signed CPT form is ready, you will be notified by the ECE Department office.
-Then you can enroll in EE795 (adding after the add/drop deadline will require a petition to late add EE795 late and could take an additional 7-10 business days).
+2. Once the CPT form has been signed, you can then enroll in EE795 (adding after the add/drop deadline will require submitting a Late Schedule Adjustment petition to late add EE795 late and could take an additional 7-10 business days).

 3. Submit the signed CPT Application Form to the International Student Center, along with the job offer letter using their Curricular Practical Training (CPT) Request Form.
 Processing time is 7 business days.